Renly Baratheon: TV adaptation

 Renly Baratheon is played by the British actor Gethin Anthony in the television adaptation of the series of books.

-Gethin Anthony on his character: "The reason why I like playing him is I think he's a fantastic man who believes in Westeros being a cultured and enlightened place.
+Gethin Anthony said of his character in 2012: "The reason why I like playing him is I think he's a fantastic man who believes in Westeros being a cultured and enlightened place.
 His major advantage, and why he gets on well in the world, is that he gets on well with people."

 Season 1

-Renly Baratheon, Lord of Storm's End, is the youngest brother of King Robert and Master of Laws in the Small Council.
+Renly Baratheon, the lord of Storm's End, is the youngest brother of King Robert and Master of Laws in the king's small council.
 He is popular with the people because he is handsome, jovial, and throws extravagant balls and masquerades.
 He is not fond of fighting or bloodshed, and would rather make friends than kill enemies.
 He is secretly the lover of Ser Loras Tyrell, the Knight of the Flowers, who convinces him that those qualities make him better ruling material than either of his older brothers.
-While Robert lies dying, Renly attempts to convince Ned of this, and that the two of them should kidnap Joffrey and rule the realm themselves.
+While Robert lies dying, Renly attempts to convince Ned of this, and that the two of them should depose Joffrey and rule the realm themselves.
 However, Ned refuses, so Renly, Loras, and their followers flee south.
-Once Joffrey becomes King and has Ned executed, Renly challenges his alleged nephew's claim to the throne.
+Once Joffrey becomes king and has Ned executed, Renly challenges his alleged nephew's claim to the throne.

 Season 2

-Renly declares himself King of the Seven Kingdoms during Season 2 and wins the support of the Baratheon bannermen and the support of other houses, despite Stannis' better claim.
+Renly declares himself King of the Seven Kingdoms during season 2 and wins the support of the Baratheon bannermen and the support of other houses, despite Stannis' better claim.
 He also seals an alliance with the powerful House Tyrell and its bannermen (including Randyll Tarly, father of Samwell Tarly) by marrying Margaery Tyrell.
 He leads his massive army slowly through southern Westeros, biding his time.
 Catelyn Stark tries to convince Renly and Stannis to put aside their differences and unite against the Lannisters but it fails as both brothers refuse to give up their claim for the throne.
 On the night before a battle between his and Stannis' forces, Renly agrees to allow Robb Stark to keep the title "King in the North" and rule the North and Riverlands, but on the condition that he swear fealty to Renly as King on the Iron Throne.
 Before Catelyn can offer a real negotiation, Renly is assassinated by Melisandre, who gives birth to a shadow demon and sends it to kill Renly in order to remove him from Stannis' path.
 Stannis is initially unaware of the exact nature of Melisandre's crime, and is later visibly shocked and saddened of the role he played in his brother's death, which he visibly regrets.